womeninblockchainbarcelona/wibb-project/1.Governance/On-Governance.md

 9. Code is law.
 How to change the system on the bottom layer (redefining code, change rules of the game)

 <h3>Sociological Vision</h3>
-1. The Role of Authority in Society and/or Organisations<i>Link to point 1</i>
+1. The Role of Authority in Society and/or Organisations. <i>Link to point 1</i>

 2. How to aggregate opinions?
 How not to dilute diversity.
-Representations of minorities and uncommon opinions <i>Link to point 4</i>
+Representations of minorities and uncommon opinions. <i>Link to point 4</i>

-3. Vote Delegation and Liquid Democracy <i>Link to point 4 and 8</i>
+3. Vote Delegation and Liquid Democracy. <i>Link to point 4 and 8</i>

-4. Who should vote? (rights) Prerequisites for voting (education, information, participation on the network) <i>Link to point 8</i>
+4. Who should vote? (rights) Prerequisites for voting (education, information, participation on the network). <i>Link to point 8</i>

 5. What should be voted?
 Governance is much more than aggregating votes.
 Discussions, trainings... <i>Link to point 8</i>

 6. Systems of democracy.
 Systems of governance.
-Ontocracy <i>Link to point 9 and 4</i>
+Ontocracy. <i>Link to point 9 and 4</i>

-7. Impartial trials <i>Link to point 5</i>
+7. Impartial trials. <i>Link to point 5</i>

 8. Passive participants and how to deal with low participation on the governance process? <i>Link to point 4</i>